Arunachal Pradesh Northeast States, India Travel Guide

 You will find it commonly offered in homestays.
 Do not miss trying this local rice beer.

 A staple dish across many tribes.
-Pork is smoked over fire for a rich, smoky flavor, then cooked with fermented bamboo shoots.
+Pork is smoked over fire for a rich, smoky flavor, then prepared with fermented bamboo shoots.
 This combination results in an unique tangy and earthy taste.

 Seek it out in local eateries and homestays.
 (See image below for reference)

-Street food stays less prevalent compared to other parts of India.
+Street food stays less prevalent compared to different parts of The republic of india.
 In larger towns, you might find simple momo or local tea stalls.
 Roadside dhabas serve basic, hearty, and affordable meals.

 Homestays often stay as the best places for authentic, home-cooked local food.
 Specific dishes see preparation during tribal festivals, often involving special rice preparations or elaborate meat dishes.

-These establishments are extremely limited, almost non-existent, outside of a few high-end hotels in Itanagar or Tawang.
+These locations are extremely limited, almost non-existent, outside of a few high-luxury hotels in Itanagar or Tawang.

 You will find mid-range restaurants in major towns like Itanagar, Tawang, Bomdila, and Ziro.